PreetamGKatakali/100Days-Of-Coding/Day87/README.md

 # Day87🧑‍💻
 ## Topics going to cover:
 ### DSA
-- Write a program to create the graphs.
+- Write a program to find all the paths from the graphs.
-- Write a program find weather the BTS is ful BTS or not.
+- Write a program to print the graphs in the BFS order.

 ## Installing the Java and Node
 Follow Links :